astroport-fi/astroport-bootstrapping/README.md

 This repo contains the following contracts -

-- **Airdrop Contract** : Used for MARS tokens airdrop claim during the intital protocol launch.
+- **Airdrop Contract** : Used for ASTRO tokens airdrop claim during the intital protocol launch.

-- **Lockdrop Contract** : Allows users to lock their UST for selected duration against which they get MARS token rewards pro-rata to their wighted share along with xMars tokens which are accrued per block.
-Upon expiration of the lockup, users can withdraw their deposits as interest bearing maUST tokens, redeemable against UST via the Red Bank.

-- **LP Staking Contract** : Facilitates MARS-UST LP Token staking and reward distribution.

 ## Development